beridel/tecto_source/content/authors/rmilki/_index.md

 - Group members
 ---

 Rania Milki is an Undergraduate student studying at [Massachusetts Institute of Technology](https://www.mit.edu) and [Imperial College London](https://www.imperial.ac.uk).
-Currently, she is working with Assistant Professor William Frank to develop a machine learning model to detect and locate tectonic tremor with a single seismic station.
+Currently, she is working with Assistant Professor William Frank to develop a machine learning model to detect and locate tectonic tremor in Cascadia.